 - Classroom Technician: Classroom Technicians are student employees who help maintain the computers and multimedia equipment in the classrooms across campus and provide general support and maintenance in the campus computer labs.

 - IVN Technician: Operate videoconferencing equipment for the North Dakota Interactive Video Network (IVN) during an IVN event or class.

 Technology Learning and Media Center

-- Learning Assistant: In the TLC lab: Assist students on a walk-in or by-appointment basis, with technology-related course work and projects, including multimedia projects.
-In the IACC clusters: Provide short-term software assistance, troubleshoot problems, answer questions, refer to Help Desk or TLC lab when necessary, keep clusters tidy.
+- Learning Assistant: In the TLMC lab: Assist students on a walk-in or by-appointment basis, with technology-related course work and projects, including multimedia projects.
+In the IACC clusters: Provide short-term software assistance, troubleshoot problems, answer questions, refer to IT Help Desk or TLMC lab when necessary, keep clusters tidy.
 Assist with developing tutorials and other documentation as needed.

 - Media Services Assistant: The TLMC Media Services Assistants assist students, staff, and faculty on a walk-in or by-appointment basis with technology-related course work and other projects, including multimedia projects.
 They also assist with developing tutorials and other documentation as needed.
 Media Services Assistants also have the opportunity to teach technology workshops.
 Monitor the working condition of multimedia equipment and software, troubleshoot problems, and communicate any issues and workarounds to TLMC staff.
 Work with TLMC media technologies consultant and other IT media services staff to assist customers with audio and video recording, suing equipment in the IT Media Studio.